-Mary Evans Picture Library Collection of the week: Jeanette Jones
+Mary Evans collection of the week: Jeanette Jones

 If you’re a Strictly fan, you’ll know this Saturday marks an important stage in the annual competition as the remaining contestants take to the floor of the iconic Tower Ballroom in Blackpool.

 It therefore seems a good moment to share a more specialised collection; the ballroom dancing images of Jeanette Jones.